BlackSnufkin/PT-ToolKit/README.md

 - [PowerShell-Scripts](PowerShell-Scripts/#README.md)
 - [Windows-Binary](Windows-Binary/#README.md)
 ---

-## Exploits:
-- Some exploits aimed CVE that I found on github and compiled them <br>
+| Some exploits aimed CVE that I found on github and compiled them <br>
 - Exploits source and discreption
-- **Before activating them during a Penetration Test, try them first in a controlled virtual environment**
 ---
 ## PowerShell Script:
 - Scripts that i found online most of them are from github and some of them i wrote my own <br>